chaitramk23/Terraform-project/README.md

 Disaster Recovery:

 Storing the state in S3 with versioning allows you to easily roll back to a previous version if something goes wrong.
-Project Flow:
-Developer 1 runs terraform plan or terraform apply, locking the state using DynamoDB.
-Developer 2 attempts to run the same command but is blocked until Developer 1’s process completes.
-Developer 1’s Terraform operation completes, and the state lock is released from DynamoDB.
-Developer 2 can now execute their operation without conflict.
-Use Cases :ff :c
-Team-Based Infrastructure Management: Ideal for teams working in a shar Automated Infrastructure Management: Useful in CI/CD pipelines where infrastructure changes need to be controlled and tracked reliably.
-This project ensures that Terraform is used in a safe, scalable, and collaborative way, making it suitable for both small teams and large-scale organizations